 Solution: Planning Ahead for Upgrades and New Purchases

 The best way for healthcare facilities to keep up with changes in technology is to plan ahead and anticipate the need for updates and upgrades.
 Organizations that don’t have a fully-staffed in-house IT team can work with a managed service provider to ensure that they have a plan for their technology needs both now and in the future.
 Check out our article, Predictions in Dental Technology for 2021, to help you anticipate your future medical technology needs.

-Problem #2: Reimbursement for Medicare and Medicaid
+Technology Problem #2: Reimbursement for Medicare and Medicaid

 Solution: Electronic Health Record (EHR) System

-Problem #3: Communicating with Patients and Providers
+Technology Problem #3: Communicating with Patients and Providers

-Effective patient outcomes often involve more than one healthcare provider, but communication among an individual’s medical providers is often disjointed.
+Effective patient outcomes may involve more than one healthcare provider, but communication among an individual’s medical providers is often disjointed.
 To make matters worse, consumers often don’t have easy access to their own healthcare information to pass on to their medical team when they need to.

 Solution: Healthcare Applications

-Problem #4: Managing Large Volumes of Patient Data
+Technology Problem #4: Managing Large Volumes of Patient Data

 Solution: Secure Cloud-Based Data Systems

 Secure, cloud-based data systems make it easy for healthcare professionals to access and update real-time patient data such as medical history, appointments, and treatment plans.
 Not only is cloud storage ideal for real-time data retrieval, but it can also be more cost-effective for the healthcare facility.
 Here are the answers to some important questions about backing up your practice’s data to make the switch to cloud-based systems.

-Problem #5: Offering Remote Access to Telemedicine
+Technology Problem #5: Offering Remote Access to Telemedicine

 Solution: Effective Web and Mobile Applications